Do you practice meditation, but are not making any progress? Do you feel that it is not as relaxing and as deep as you want it to be?

 There are a few simple steps you can take to make your meditation deeper and more relaxing.

 1) Don’t drink coffee or eat a heavy meal before meditation.
-Coffee would make you restless, and a heavy meal would make you drowsy.
+Coffee would make you restless, and a heavy meal would make you feel drowsy.
 This would prevent you from experiencing a deep and relaxing meditation.

 3) Sit in a comfortable position.
 You don’t have to sit on the floor cross-legged.
 This position is not suitable for everyone.
 Sitting on a chair with your back straight is no less good than sitting on the floor.
-Not everyone has flexible muscles to be able to sit cross-legged.

 You need to sit in a position that does not cause any strain on your body.
 Try different chairs, until you find a suitable and comfortable one.